 Descartes is widely considered to have made nontrivial contributions to science and mathematics, although Leibniz argued that these were exaggerated.
 In any case, in philosophy I regard Descartes as mainly an arrogant pretender who really better fits the profile of an antiphilosopher.
 He simply refused to engage with the whole philosophical tradition, while replicating the Stoics’ dogmatic claim to possess a whole system of the world founded in certain knowledge.
 His abrupt dismissals of “dialectical subtlety” in favor of things allegedly simple and clear are mostly just bombastic rhetoric.

 The famous hyperbolic doubt seems to me but a vast pretension, and a rhetorical ruse to clear the way for a foundationalist revindication of traditional values that was in most ways far less sophisticated than the arguments of medieval scholasticism.
+To claim to have doubted everything all at once is intellectually dishonest; we only doubt what it occurs to us to doubt.
 See my What and Why for a more reasonable alternative.

 Descartes incoherently asserted both supernatural voluntarism (applied to God and man) and mechanistic determinism (applied to everything else).
 (See remarks on Descartes in Modernity, Again and Psyche, Subjectivity.)